ab-10/ab-10.github.io/_posts/2017-11-08-receipt-reader.md

 ---
 layout: post
-title: 'Hack: Put Your Receipt Where Your Money is!'
+title: 'Put Your Receipt Where Your Money is!'
 date: 2017-11-02
 categories: Projects
 ---